WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 #### Who helped you this week?

-* AL helped me to conduct further brain analysis for bi-factor Neuroticism
+* AL helped me to draw a new figure for harmavoidance paper and conduct further brain analysis for bi-factor Neuroticism
 * AG answered some questions about bi-factor model
 * JX give me suggestions to discuss the result of bi-factor Neuroticism